+Population Profile

-Population Profile Health of UsersYoung healthy adults represent a low/moderate risk from legionella exposure.
-Older adults represent a moderate risk Property Occupancy Continually occupied by a few permanent site staff.
+Health of UsersYoung healthy adults represent a low/moderate risk from legionella exposure.
+Older adults represent a moderate risk

+Property Occupancy Unknown usage.

-Risk Assessment LOW 1-2 MEDIUM 3 HIGH 4-5 Are conditions suitable for multiplication of bacteria including Legionella Pneumophila?
-E.g. where optimum temperatures for microbial growth and stagnation occur, e.g. dead legs and infrequently used outlets.
-4 Are nutrients present within the system E.g. sludge, scale, rust, algae and oth 1 Is there a means of creating and disse droplets?
-E.g. aerosol generated by a 3 Are high risk groups using the water services?
+Risk Assessment LOW 1-2 MEDIUM 3 HIGH 4-5 Are conditions suitable for multiplica including Legionella Pneumophila?
+E. temperatures for microbial growth an e.g. dead legs and infrequently used of 3 Are nutrients present within the system E.g. sludge, scale, rust, algae and oth 1 Is there a means of creating and disse droplets?
+E.g. aerosol generated by a 5 Are high risk groups using the water services?
 E.g. persons over the age of 45, those with impaired or underlying health issues and compromised immune systems.
 3 Are control systems in place and checks currently being carried out?
 E.g. Is monitoring being carried out at correct intervals? is it effective?
 Have there been positive legionella cases identified?
-3 Risk Factor 14 MEDIUM Low 5-11; Medium 11-19; High 19+ Important Note: Low risk does not mean no risk and all recommendations highlighted within this document should be addressed.
+3 Risk Factor 15 MEDIUM Low 5-11; Medium 11-19; High 19+ Important Note: Low risk does not mean no risk and all recommendations highlighted within this document should be addressed.

-YSTEM TYPES RISK
+STE M TYPES RISK

-COLD WATER MAINS: RATING
+(COLD WATER MAINS: RATING

-The small expansion vessel in the mal Refit in a vertical position le WC area has been fitted incorrectly (upside down).
-Medium
+Т The cold mains water within the boiler room we ould benefit from insulation Low

-Actioned date: Company/initials:
+A Actioned date: Company/initials:

-COLD WATER STORAGE TANKS:
+C COLD WATER STORAGE TANKS:

-None on site
+٩ None on site

-HOT WATER CALORIFIERS:
+l· HOT WATER CALORIFIERS:

-None on site
+S Satisfactory

-POINT OF USE WATER HEATERS:
+F POINT OF USE WATER HEATERS:

-producing any hot water.
-There does not appear to be a ter heater and all associated pipework should be Medium

-Actioned date: Company/initials:

-Increase the set point to 50.C of the s hower room water heater Medium

-Actioned date: Company/initials:
+٩ None on site

-SHOWERS AND SPRAY OUTLETS:
+S SHOWERS AND SPRAY OUTLETS:

-Satisfactory
+Т Two of the showers in the female ablutions hav e missing/damaged shower curtains.
+Mediun

+F Repair the curtains so the showers can be used

+F Actioned date: Company/initials:

-GENERAL: Control Schemes
+6 GENERAL: Control Schemes

-There is a new logbook on site.
-This lo ogbook new logbook should contain the following High
+Т There is a new logbook on site.
+This logbook ne w logbook should contain the following High

-information:
+i information: -

-A copy of this risk assessment
+-, A copy of this risk assessment

--An up to date management structure e listing the on-site responsible people
+-, An up to date management structure listing th e on-site responsible people

--The RFCA legionella policy
+- The RFCA legionella policy

-ent showing where these records are kept)
+-, Aquastat's reports (or add a statement showin g where these records are kept)

--Evidence of any servicing/maintenan
+Evidence of any servicing/maintenance

--Results from any legionella or TVC sa
+- Results from any legionella or TVC samples

-Actioned date: Company/initials:
+A Actioned date: Company/initials:

-ceive the appropriate legionella training.
+Т The site responsible person should receive the a appropriate legionella training.
 High

-understands why control measures are put in place.

-so be familiar with the RFCA legionella policy and should
+It is imperative that someone on site understan

+The site responsible person should also be fami

-ensure that they are fulfilling the requ
+e ensure that they are fulfilling the requirements of this policy.

 Actioned date: Company/initials:

-y RP) should also oversee departmental flushing and High
+The site responsible person (or deputy RP) shou High

-d as infrequently used) that flushing records are up to
+ensure (if outlets have been identified as infreq uently used) that flushing records are up to

-date.
+- date.

 Possible infrequently outlets include:

--The rear external toilets (roadside)

--The portacabin

--Shower

--External tap
+-Female showers

+-Disabled WC shower

 Actioned date: Company/initials:

-Remove the small dead leg in the sho Medium
+Dead legs require attention.
+See section 6.6 wit High

 Actioned date: Company/initials:

+Consider replacing flexible hoses with copper Low

+I A Actioned date: Company/initials: